We spent several months travelling in India as a gay couple, from North to South, and absolutely loved it.

-But do the maths – this is a country with a population of over 1.3 billion people, which means statistically there are around 130 million gay boys waiting to welcome you.
+Is this a surprise?
+Do the maths – this is a country with a population of over 1.3 billion people, which means statistically there are around 130 million gay boys waiting to welcome you.
 The LGBTQ community in India is growing in confidence massively.
-It’s more visual than ever before, with more gay events taking place, more gay bars and clubs opening up, and even a famous gay Indian Prince charming the international community:
+It's more visual than ever before, with more gay events taking place, more gay bars and clubs opening up, Bollywood hits like “Aligarh” being made challenging homophobia in Indian society, and even a famous gay Indian Prince charming the international community:

-We’re not saying come to India expecting it to be like Fire Ireland or Falsom in San Francisco.
-India though culturally vibrant, colourful, festive, and flamboyant, it is still in many ways shy when it comes to public displays of affection.
-But if you’re respectful of the local culture, and aware that certain things may not run as smoothly as they would back home, you’ll find that India is safe, and quite exotic for gay tourists.
-You’re also doing the local LGBTQ community a world of good by being a positive visible presence as we argued in our article about travelling as a gay couple in Asia.
+We're not saying come to India expecting it to be like Fire Island or The Castro in San Francisco.
+India, though culturally vibrant, colourful, festive, and flamboyant, it is still in many ways shy when it comes to public displays of affection.
+But if you're respectful of the local culture, and aware that certain things may not run as smoothly as they would back home, you'll find that India is safe, and quite exotic for gay tourists.
+You're also doing the local LGBTQ community a world of good by being a positive visible presence as we argued in our article about travelling as a gay couple in Asia, Dubai and Abu Dhabi.

 These are our 5 reasons why India is safe for gay tourists, and why you should definitely add it to your bucket list.